← Back to Real Engineering Stories

 Root Cause Analysis

-Primary Cause: Misconfigured health check path in load balancer.
+Primary Cause: Misconfigured health check path (/api/health instead of /health).

 What Happened: